davgarrido14/autoscout24_2025_1108-car-market/README.md

 This visualization makes the market structure immediately clear.

+## 10. The Dataset Represents a Premium-oriented Segment

+Although the dataset contains approximately 120,000 listings from AutoScout24, its brand distribution is structurally skewed toward premium and luxury manufacturers (e.g., Mercedes-Benz, BMW, Rolls-Royce), while major European mass-market brands such as Toyota and Peugeot are absent.
+This indicates the dataset reflects a premium-oriented segment of the used-car market rather than the overall European market structure.

 ##  Statistical Insight: Brand Matters — A Lot
 An ANOVA test comparing price across brands produced: